serverlessworkflow/specification/specification.md

 Note that secrets can also be used in [expression functions](#Using-Functions-for-Expression-Evaluation).

+Secrets are immutable, meaning that workflow expressions are not allowed to change their values.

 ### Workflow Metadata

 Metadata enables you to enrich the serverless workflow model with information beyond its core definitions.